Caioflp/Caioflp.github.io/_pages/about.md

 I am currently funded by the **PICME/CAPES scholarship**, awarded anually to **fifteen** incoming master's students in Mathematics throughout Brazil.
 Previously, I completed my bachelor's degree in Applied Mathematics at FGV EMAp, sponsored by [CDMC](http://cdmc.fgv.br) as a participant of their talent scouting program.

-In my free time, I enjoy playing the guitar and being an amateur photographer for friends an family.
+In my free time, I enjoy playing the guitar and amateur photography.